Farmers, avoid those power lines

-According to Iowa Lakes Electric Cooperative, each year in the United States hundreds of farm workers are injured and many killed when their farming equipment makes contact with power lines.
+Each year in the United States hundreds of farm workers are injured and many killed when their farming equipment makes contact with power lines.

 Today's farming operations often involve large and complex machinery.
 Huge combines, raised dump beds, oversized wagons, grain augers, planters, spraying equipment, and metal irrigation pipes are all excellent conductors of electricity.

 Such equipment contacting overhead power lines is the leading cause of electrocution in the Midwest, according to the the electrical companies.

 It also is extremely vital that farmers thoroughly evaluate new or used equipment that is being used for the first time on their property.
 Farmers should take special note of larger, modern equipment such as tractors and combines with higher antennas that could create power line clearance threat.

 Moving portable grain augers continues to pose one of the greatest threats to farmers.
 Things like wind, uneven ground, shifting weight or other conditions can create a fatal result.